 WordPress Theme: The best food blogger theme out there is FoodiePro 3.0 by Feast Design Co.
 I love its clean, minimalist design, built especially for food bloggers.
 It is built as a Child Theme on the Genesis Framework.
 FoodiePro 3.0 is WooCommerce enabled.
 Coupled with Cookbook, its companion recipe plugin, you can have a professional food blog up and running in no time.
 Purchase FoodiePro 3.0 from StudioPress.
 Use this link to get FoodiePro 3.0

-WordPress Recipe Plugin: Cookbook is the newest and best recipe plugin on the market.
-Created in collaboration between WPSiteCare and FeastDesign, it works beautifully with the FoodiePro 3.0 Theme.
-Each recipe in Cookbook includes schema.org and JSON-LD recipe markup for greatly improved search rankings, and easy-to-use rich formatting in WordPress.
-Use this link to get Cookbook.
+WordPress Recipe Plugin: WP RECIPE MAKER is the newest and best recipe plugin on the market.
+IT replaces Cookbook for Gutenberg friendly backend management and works beautifully with the FoodiePro 3.0 Theme.
+Each recipe in WP Recipe Maker includes schema.org and JSON-LD recipe markup for greatly improved search rankings, and easy-to-use rich formatting in WordPress.

 WordPress SEO Plugin: Yoast SEO is the first true all-in-one SEO solution for WordPress, including on-page content analysis, XML sitemaps and much more.
 Over 3 million websites use it to manage their SEO meta tags, copywriting, keywords, descriptions, permalinks, word count, readability and lots more important details for being found on the internet.
 It is considered an essential plugin.
 It is free with premium upgrades available.